network1211/f5-security-automation-ansible/devsecops/malicious_pod/nap_create/README.md

 #### *You need to have your own 'Docker Hub' account.*

 ##### Create Dockerfile to build the 'NGINX App Protect' base image
-You can find more detailed explanation from the document portal of the NGINX [here](https://docs.nginx.com/nginx-app-protect/admin-guide/#docker-deployment).
+You can find a more detailed explanation from the document portal of the NGINX [here](https://docs.nginx.com/nginx-app-protect/admin-guide/#docker-deployment).
-Below is the sameple 'Dockerfile' config which used in this demo.
+Below is the sample 'Dockerfile' config which used in this demo.

 ```
 Dockerfile